Numerical stability revisited: A family of benchmark problems for the analysis of explicit stochastic differential

 To investigate the evolution of error in the regime as the final time $T$ increases, in Figures~\ref{fig:1stMom} and \ref{fig:2ndMom}, we compare the analytic first and second moments computed using \eqref{eq:analytic1stmomentevolution} and \eqref{eq:analytic2ndmomentevolution} with the corresponding discrete moments over time up to $T=20$.
 We note that due to our nondimensionalisation leading up to \eqref{eq:reducedSDE}, $T=1$ corresponds to a typical relaxation time-scale in the evolution of the equation.

 The numerical results agree with our rigorous analysis: in Figure~\ref{fig:1stMom}, we see that for $\eta=0.1$ and $\eta=1.41$, the EM and Mil schemes are asymptotically stable and accurate for the first moment, as their absolute errors decay exponentially as $T$ increases for the values of $\eta$ chosen and a range of time step sizes $h$.
-Meanwhile, the RK3 and SH schemes exhibit asymptotic bias, with their discrete first moments stabilising at a value which deviates from the analytical values at late times.
+Meanwhile, the RK3 and SH schemes exhibit asymptotic bias, with their discrete first moments stabilising at a value which deviates from the analytical values on long time-scales.
 In Figure~\ref{fig:2ndMom}, we see similar agreement: second moments tend to approach the correct values with errors behaving linearly in the time step size $h$.

 We note that focusing on time $T=1$, the higher-order schemes tend to perform better or at least comparably with the low-order schemes; this is to be expected from the existing weak-order results on fixed time intervals.
-However, at late times where $T\geq 10$, we see significant gains in accuracy from using a higher-order scheme only for second moments and when $\eta$ is small.
+However, when $T\geq 10$, we see significant gains in accuracy from using a higher-order scheme only for second moments and when $\eta$ is small.
 In agreement with our analytic results, these experiments therefore allow us to see that improved accuracy over fixed time intervals does not necessary translate to better accuracy in asymptotic statistics, and so the results in Table~\ref{tab:accuracy_summary} do not contradict the weak order results summarised in Table~\ref{tab:str_weak_accuracy_summary}.